 - Strong bands of connective tissue

-- Run between the fascia and the pectoral
+- Run between the dermis and the pectoral fascia

 - Support the form of the breasts